tapis-project/documentation/source/technical/jobs.rst

 schedulerOptions
 ^^^^^^^^^^^^^^^^

 Specify HPC batch scheduler arguments for the container runtime using the *schedulerOptions* parameter.
 Arguments specified in the application definition are appended to those in the submission request.
 The arguments for each scheduler are passed using that scheduler's conventions.

 Tapis defines a special scheduler option, **\-\-tapis-profile**, to support local scheduler conventions.
 Data centers sometimes customize their schedulers or restrict how those schedulers can be used.
 The Systems_ service manages *SchedulerProfile* resources that are separate from any system definition, but can be referenced from system definitions.
 The Jobs service uses directives contained in profiles to tailor application execution to local requirements.

 As an example, below is the JSON input used to create the TACC scheduler profile.

 The *moduleLoads* array contains one or more objects.
-Each object contains a *moduleLoadCommand*, which specifies the local command used to load each of the modules (in order) in its *modulesToLoad* list.  *hiddenOptions* identifies scheduler options that the local implementation prohibits.
-In this case, "MEM" indicates that the *\-\-mem* option should never be passed to Slurm.
+Each object contains a *moduleLoadCommand*, which specifies the local command used to load each of the modules (in order) in its *modulesToLoad* list.

+The *hiddenOptions* array identifies scheduler options that the local implementation prohibits.
+Options specified here will have the corresponding Slurm option suppressed.
+Supported options are "MEM" for *\-\-mem* and "PARTITION" for *\-\-partition*.
+Including an option in the array indicates that the corresponding Slurm option should never be passed through to Slurm.

 ::